-Doing this first thing in the morning stimulates self-criticism and judgments in your mind, Kleinman says.
-“Your emails and texts are all about things to do, things to buy, things to add to your to-do list,” she says.
-“This amounts to either the stuff that other people want you to be paying attention to, or what your mind says you should be paying attention to.”
+Doing this first thing in the morning stimulates self-criticism and judgments in your mind, Kleinman said: “Your emails and texts are all about things to do, things to buy, things to add to your to-do list.
+This amounts to either the stuff that other people want you to be paying attention to, or what your mind says you should be paying attention to.”

 If you wake up and have no idea what’s on your schedule, where you have to be, or what you’re going to wear, then your day is already off to a frantic start.
 Psychologist and Certified Master Coach Joel Ingersoll recommends organizing your day the night before.
 This way, you’ll feel refreshed and ready to go in the morning.

 You may be craving a cup of coffee as soon as your feet hit the floor, but what your body really needs is a glass of water, Ingersoll told Mental Floss in 2016.
 Since you haven’t had any liquids in your system for at least six (or hopefully eight) hours, your body is dehydrated.
 You can have the coffee (see below), but your body will function better—you’ll have fewer headaches, less fatigue, and smaller bags under your eyes—if you down a glass of water first, according to Ingersoll.

 Don’t feel guilty about reaching for the coffee pot after you’ve had your water—it is actually good for your body, too, Ilyse Schapiro, a Registered Dietitian and Certified Dietitian/Nutritionist, told Mental Floss in 2016.
 “Coffee is a great source of antioxidants, and it can increase energy as well as help to stabilize our moods,” Schapiro said.
 “It can also help keep our brains healthier and our minds sharper.”